 The first step was time-restricted eating.
 Time restricted eating works by creating a need for microbial diversity.
 It creates periods of feeding and fasting that require different strains of bacteria for each purpose.
 During feeding periods, microbes snack on the nutrients and glycans found in food.

-But during the fasting periods, there’s no food to snack on.
+But during the fasting period, there’s no food to snack on.
 So microbes turn their attention to the glycans in your mucus layer.
-The problem is, this requires a separate set of bacteria, the ones snacking on your food can’t do it.
+The problem is, this requires a separate set of bacteria, most of the bacteria snacking on your food can’t do it.